michaelBelsanti/dotfiles/README.md

 paru -s --needed - < yaypckgs.txt
 ```
 * Paru is used for example, replace it with whatever AUR helper you use of course.

+* If you pacman refuses to recognize any of the packages simply cry and install them all manually as I do.